JeffreySu/WeiXinMPSDK/readme.en.md

 > The current branch includes the full version of .NET Framework 4.6.2+ and .NET 6.0/7.0/8.0 code (snapshot of versions that are no longer updated can be found in [release](https://github.com/JeffreySu/WeiXinMPSDK/releases)).<br>
 > The Demo for .NET Framework is located in the `/src/Samples/All/net45-mvc` directory, and<br>
 > 【Recommended】The Demo for .NET 8.0 (compatible with .NET 5.0, 6.0, 7.0, and .NET Core 3.1 and lower versions) is located in the `/Samples/All/net8-mvc` directory.<br><br>
-> Note:<br>
-> 1. In the above Samples, the `net8-mvc` Sample directly references the source code of each module, and can generate a Senaprc.Weixin SDK library compatible with different versions after being compiled with `Release`. <br>
+> Note: In the above Samples, the `net8-mvc` Sample directly references the source code of each module, and can generate a Senaprc.Weixin SDK library compatible with different versions after being compiled with `Release`.
-> 2. You can also use the Demo for .NET 6.0 (compatible with .NET 5.0 and .NET Core 3.1 and lower versions) located in the `/Samples/All/net6-mvc` directory if you want.

 ## ↕️ Install via Nuget to the project